 - Visitor then decides to skim/read the content and if they want to convert.
 The user experience extends beyond the great content itself.
 It’s also in how everything is displayed and how easy it is to skim or read.
 Great user experiences increase the chances of conversions.
 This can include social follows, downloads or the ultimate conversion: a sale.

-From my experience, E-A-T is an acronym that has gained more visibility in the last year.
-It stands for expertise, authority and trustworthiness.
+This stands for experience, expertise, authority, and trustworthiness.
 I really like the example that Marie Haynes provides in her E-A-T documentation, so these have been inspired by her.

 - This asks if you are an expert in your industry.
 Do you have the credentials to back up what you’re saying?

 - For example, are you a doctor or someone experiencing diabetes, or are you some random person writing about it?

 - This is how people think of you.
 Do people reach out to you for quotes in their articles?